GJWT/nodeOIDCMsg/README.md

 This is a lower level layer module that implements serialization and deserialization of the protocol messages in OAuth2 and OpenID Connect, including validation both ways.

+## Intro :
+The OpenID Connect and OAuth2 standards both defines lots of messages.
+Requests that are sent from clients to servers and responses from servers to clients.

+For each of these messages a number of parameters (claims) are listed, some of them required and some optional.
+Each parameter are also assigned a data type.

+What is also defined in the standard is the on-the-wire representation of these messages.
+Like if they are the fragment component of a redirect URI or a JSON document transferred in the body of a response.

+The Message class is supposed to capture all of this.

+Using this class you should be able to:

+* build a message,
+* verify that a message’s parameters are correct, that all that are marked as required are present and all (required and optional) are of the right type
+* serialize the message into the correct on-the-wire representation
+* deserialize a received message from the on-the-wire representation into a oidcmsg.message.Message instance.

+The Message class is the base class the oidcmsg package contains subclasses representing all the messages defined in OpenID Connect and OAuth2.

+What oidcmsg also contains are tools for handling keys.

+There is the KeyBundle class that can handle keys that have the same origin.
+That for instance comes from one file or has been fetched from a web site.

+The KeyJar class stores keys from many issuers.
+Where the keys for each issuer is kept in one or more KeyBundle instances.

 ### Message types
 The serialization and deserialization formats supported are:
 * JSON